18+ | Please play responsibly | Chances are you’re about to lose. | Terms and Conditions apply | Commercial content

 You can see all the confirmed Melbourne Cup runners and riders alongside their Melbourne Cup betting odds, in our horse-by-horse guide below.
-Tap the odds that appeal to open a Melbourne Cup betting account and place a bet, or find our Melbourne Cup tips and read how we see this year’s race unfolding.
+The final field won’t be announced until the day before the race, but the most likely Melbourne Cup horses are already detailed below.
+To get involved, tap the odds that appeal to open a Melbourne Cup betting account and place a bet, or find our Melbourne Cup tips and read how we see this year’s race unfolding.

-Odds correct at time of publishing and may be subject to change.
+Odds last updated on 17th September 2024 and may be subject to change.

 FAVOURITE